 - Jérémy Seurat (co-chair)

 - Thu Thuy Nguyen

 For questions, please use the PFIM group mailing list: firstname.lastname@example.org

 For the package PFIM 6.0, if you encounter a clear bug, please file the issue with a reproducible example on GitHub: https://github.com/iame-researchCenter/PFIM/issues

 PFIM is distributed under the terms of the GNU GENERAL PUBLIC LICENSE (GNU GPL) Version 2, June 1991.
 The terms of this license are in a file called COPYING found in the library.
 PFIM Interface and PFIM have been registered at the Agency for the Protection of Programs (APP).
 Please read the "Conditions of use" found in the download page.

-Leroux, R Seurat J, Nagard H, Mentré F, and PFIM group (2022).
-New features in PFIM for optimal design in nonlinear mixed effects model using the R Package PFIM5.0.
-PAGE 30 (2022) Abstr 10183
+Leroux, R Seurat J, Bach NT, Mentré F, and PFIM group (2023).
+Design evaluation and optimisation in nonlinear mixed effects models with the R package PFIM 6.0 PAGE 31 (2023) Abstr 10510

 When using PFIM 4.0 in a scientific publication, please cite the following publication:

 Dumont C, Lestini G, Le Nagard H, Mentré F, Comets E, Nguyen TT, PFIM group.
 PFIM 4.0, an extended R program for design evaluation and optimization in nonlinear mixed-effect models.
 Computer Methods and Programs in Biomedicine, 2018;156:217-29